Johnny Saint

-John Miller (born 29 June 1941) is an English professional wrestling authority figure and retired professional wrestler.
-He is currently signed to WWE, where he served as the on-screen general manager of the now defunct NXT UK under his career-long ring name Johnny Saint.
+John Miller (born 29 June 1941), better known by his ring name Johnny Saint, is an English retired professional wrestler.
+Renowned for his technical wrestling ability, he gained prominence in the British wrestling scene during the mid-to-late 20th century, particularly through his appearances on World of Sport.

+Over the course of his career, Saint held the World Lightweight Championship a record ten times, along with multiple reigns as British and European Lightweight Champion.
+He competed internationally, including later appearances in the United States and Japan.
+Following his in-ring retirement, he worked as a trainer and served as the general manager of WWE’s now-defunct NXT UK brand from 2018 until its closure in 2022.
+In 2024, he was inducted into the Wrestling Observer Newsletter Hall of Fame.

 Early career

 John Miller was born in Failsworth on 29 June 1941.
 After finishing school at the age of 15, he followed in his father's footsteps and became a factory worker.
 By this time, he was already an amateur boxer.
 One day, his mother went to the hair salon, where she had her hair cut by Billy Robinson's mother; they became friends and introduced their sons to each other, with Miller soon beginning to train at Robinson's father's gym.
 He trained as a wrestler under Robinson, Colin McDonald, and George Kidd.